Divyam-Deep/P-Blocker/README.md

-# Chrome-Extension
+# P-Blocker
-this chrome extension blocks the unwanted 18+ website and ads
+P-Blocker is a chrome extension that blocks unwanted 18+ website and ads